RobertoBochet/IITC-Ingress-Portal-Export/README.md

 Pull requests and issues are welcome.

 #### Credit
-This project started as a simple modification to the [IITC Maxfields Exporter](http://github.com/itayo/IITC-Ingress-Maxfields-Exporter) plugin by [itayo](http://github.com/itayo).
+This project started as a fork of the [IITC-Ingress-Portal-CSV-Export](https://github.com/Zetaphor/IITC-Ingress-Portal-CSV-Export) plugin by [Zetaphor](https://github.com/Zetaphor).

 ### Disclaimer
 I am in no way affiliated with Niantic, Nintendo, or GameFreak.